 I haven't added any sweetener to the recipe and if you pick a good watermelon there shouldn't be any need to.
 Taste the pureed mixture and decide for yourself if you will need to add a little sweetener (such as honey or maple syrup).

 I added a kiwi layer to this recipe so that the popsicle resembles a sliced watermelon.
-The kiwi top is optional, it is a neat effect but can be omitted if you’re short on time.
+The kiwi top is optional, it is a neat effect but can be omitted if you're short on time.
 It is important not to overblend the kiwi puree as the seeds break down and it can taste quite bitter.

 How to Make Watermelon Popsicles - Freezing